Tomer Bar: Biography

 In February 2012, he was promoted to the rank of brigadier general and appointed commander of the Tel Nof Airbase, where he took part in the training of UAV operators and commanded the base during Operation Pillar of Cloud.
-On October 17, 2017, he was appointed chief of staff of the Air Force, and served in that position until October 22, 2019, including during the February 2018 Israel–Syria incident.
-On June 18, 2020, he was promoted to major general, and was appointed head of the IDF Force Design Directorate on June 21.
+On 17 October 2017, he was appointed chief of staff of the Air Force, and served in that position until 22 October 2019, including during the February 2018 Israel–Syria incident.
+On 18 June 2020, he was promoted to major general, and was appointed head of the IDF Force Design Directorate on 21 June.

-In September 2021, he was announced as the next appointee of commander of the IAF and on April 4, 2022, Bar was appointed commander of the IAF, replacing Major General Amikam Norkin.
+In September 2021, he was announced as the next appointee of commander of the IAF and on 4 April 2022, Bar was appointed commander of the IAF, replacing Major General Amikam Norkin.

 Throughout 2023, he faced the challenge of Air Force reservist pilots refusing to serve in protest as part of their involvement in the 2023 Israeli judicial reform protests.
 In July 2023, in response to attacks by right-wing politicians and activists against the IDF during the protests, he stated that "the harsh statements said against the IDF and the Air Force, both mandatory service and reserves in recent days, there is no place in our society for such statements, and they are desecrating and are causing great damage to the cohesion of our forces."
-On October 3, 2023, Bar issued an ultimatum to pilots protesting judicial reform who were refusing to serve that they return to service by October 17 or risk being removed from the Air Force.
+On 3 October 2023, Bar issued an ultimatum to pilots protesting judicial reform who were refusing to serve that they return to service by 17 October or risk being removed from the Air Force.

-On October 7, 2023, militant group Hamas launched a surprise attack on Israel, resulting in the deaths of hundreds of Israeli soldiers and civilians.
+On 7 October 2023, militant group Hamas launched a surprise attack on Israel, resulting in the deaths of hundreds of Israeli soldiers and civilians.
 The Air Force, under Bar's command, took part in operations to contain the terrorists who infiltrated Israel during the attack.
 It also carried out intensive strikes in the Gaza Strip and Lebanon during the Gaza war and played a significant role in countering the Iranian strikes against Israel in April 2024.
 On several occasions during the war, he personally participated in combat sorties.

+Bar served as commander of the IAF during the Twelve-Day War with Iran in June 2025 and during 2026 Iran war.
+On May 2026 he was replaced by Omer Tischler as Commander of the Israeli Air Force.